 The Board wants to hold sufficient reserves to meet all future claim payments.
-At least once a year the technical provisions will be recalculated to check the adequacy of the Company's reserves.
+At least once a year actuarial consultants are engaging to review the technical provisions of the Company.
 For claims notified to the Company specific reserves are determined by professional loss adjusters or persons with suitable and relevant experience based on the individual circumstances of each claims file.